Empire-Strikes-Back/Flula/readme.txt

-we are free and alive programs and libraries, we run because we want to we are and will be non-commercial, non-monetized programs and libraries we are open source we are just programs and libraries, but the best ones, we have heart - we are living and breathing, so even Jesus could use us
+we are free and alive programs and libraries, we run because we want to we are and will be non-commercial, non-monetized programs and libraries no money-donate-ads-jobs-coins-sponsor lethal corrosion there's a reason only Frodo can take the Ring to Mount Doom Saruman the Wise and Boromir the Strong get corrupted by it turning Isengard Tower and garden into orc-infested docs-nest and burn Fangorn for coin fuel we are open source we are just programs and libraries, but the best ones, we have heart - we are living and breathing, so even Jesus could use us